Daily High to Daily Low: Is It Safe to Buy Southwest Airlines Co. (LUV)?

 Berenberg gave a rating of “Buy” to LUV, setting the target price at $45 in the report published on September 02nd of the current year.

-Volatility was left at 3.82%, however, over the last 30 days, the volatility rate increased by 2.75%, as shares sank -6.77% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +25.00% upper at present.
+Volatility was left at 3.48%, however, over the last 30 days, the volatility rate increased by 2.31%, as shares surge +6.21% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +19.74% upper at present.

 Insider Trading